elsheraey/netninja-tailwind-css/README.md

 # netninja-tailwind-css
-My walkhrough for the code project from the [The Net Ninja Tailwind CSS Tutorial](https://youtu.be/bxmDnn7lrnk?list=PL4cUxeGkcC9gpXORlEHjc5bgnIi5HEGhw).
+My walkhrough for [The Net Ninja Tailwind CSS Tutorial](https://youtu.be/bxmDnn7lrnk?list=PL4cUxeGkcC9gpXORlEHjc5bgnIi5HEGhw) project.

 This tutorial covers the basics of Tailwind CSS, including its utility classes, responsive design, and customization options.